jharwell/sierra/docs/src/plugins/expdef/xml.rst

-SIERRA may insert additional elements and split the processed template input file into multiple template files, depending on the platform.
-The results of this processing are shown below for each supported :term:`Platform`.
-No additional modifications beyond those necessary to use the platform with SIERRA are shown (i.e., no :term:`Batch Criteria` modifications).
+SIERRA may insert additional elements and split the processed template input file into multiple template files, depending on the engine.
+The results of this processing are shown below for each supported :term:`Engine`.
+No additional modifications beyond those necessary to use the engine with SIERRA are shown (i.e., no :term:`Batch Criteria` modifications).

 Any of the following may be inserted: